skrider/pip-prune/README.md

 # python-image-pruner

-Traverses a python image and uses a greedy backoff algorithm + symlinks + a venv to eliminate dead code.
-Uses a smoke test to determine whether the code is actually imported.
-Reads the python backtrace to get an idea of the layer that is causing the error.
+Traverses a pip install and uses a greedy backoff algorithm + overlay fs + a venv to eliminate dead code.
+Uses a user-provided smoke test to determine whether the code is actually imported.

+## Roadmap

+- [x] Brute force testing modules one at a time
+- [ ] Brute force testing multiple modules in parallel
+- [ ] Using ptrace to see what files actually get opened by the python process
+- [ ] Symbol-level pruning using tree-sitter to parse and replace files with only their top-level symbols